Yuzhen Lu

 Michigan State University

-Fo prospective students who are determined to work with me, you need to be devoted, proactive, creative, and adaptive, while being willing to go beyond your comfortable zone and embrace challenges.
+Welcome to join us at MSU!
+We are here to innovate in non-destructive sensing (e.g., machine vision, optical imaging, and spectroscopy) and automation/robotics technologies for addressing practical needs/challenges in agricultural systems encompassing production and postharvest processes.
+Our goal is to research, develop, and transfer engineering solutions for smart and sustainable agriculture & food systems, especially for specalty crop industries.
+For prospective students who are determined to work with me, you need to be devoted, proactive, creative, and adaptive, while being willing to go beyond your comfortable zone and embrace challenges.
 Research is never trivial but a real journey.
-I will strive my best to support you to fulfill your academic goals and enhance your profession and beyond.
-If you would like to have a glimpse of my personality, you may read some of my writings (in Chinese) while a student.
+I am excited to be on this journey with you.
+My goal is for you as a graduate student/postdoc to grow professionally and enjoy the process of becoming an expert in your discipline.
+I will strive my best to support you during your academic pursuits and enhance your profession and beyond.
+If you would like to have a glimpse of my personality, you may read some of my writings (written in Chinese 10+ years ago).

 Interests